Program: Korean (BA)

 This can include insights about assessment procedures, teaching and learning, program aspects and so on.

--At present, there are 59 Korean BA majors including 38 BA Flagship students.
+At present, there are 59 Korean BA majors including 46 BA Flagship students.
 In order to better serve their interests and needs, we have improved on faculty advising.
 All I-2 and above faculty are now advising our majors.
 Under the new advising system, each faculty member advises 8-12 students regularly.
-The 38 Flagship students are currently advised by two full-time Flagship Center faculty.
+The 46 Flagship students are currently advised by two full-time Flagship Center faculty.

 -It is important to promote research activities in our upper-level courses where substantial use of the target language is required (See SLOs 4&5).
 It’s one of the institutional goals to promote undergraduate research.
 We will be discussing the possibility of developing a capstone procedure where student senior work is produced in a designated capstone course and evaluated by the instructor and his/her advisor.

 - [Flagship] UHM’s Korean Language Flagship Center launched a Bachelor of Arts degree in "Korean for Professionals" program in 2008.
-For the first time, three Flagship students with a Bachelor of Arts degree in "Korean for Professionals graduated in Spring 2011 and 4 Flagship students graduated in Summer 2011.
+Three Flagship students with a Bachelor of Arts degree in "Korean for Professionals graduated in Spring 2011; four Flagship students in Summer 2011, one in Fall 2011, and one in Spring 2012.